Tennis at the 2020 Summer Olympics – Women's singles

 Switzerland's Belinda Bencic defeated the Czech Republic's Markéta Vondroušová in the final, 7–5, 2–6, 6–3, to win the gold medal in women's singles tennis at the 2020 Summer Olympics.
 It was Switzerland's first victory in the women's singles.
 In the bronze medal match, Ukraine's Elina Svitolina defeated Kazakhstan's Elena Rybakina, 1–6, 7–6^{(7–5)}, 6–4.
 It was Ukraine's first Olympic tennis medal.

-The tournament was held at the Ariake Coliseum in Kōtō, Tokyo, Japan from 24 July to 31 July 2021.
+The tournament was held at the Ariake Coliseum in Kōtō, Tokyo, Japan from 24 to 31 July 2021.
 There were 64 competitors from 35 countries.

 Puerto Rico's Monica Puig was the reigning gold medalist in 2016, but she withdrew in order to recover from shoulder surgery.
 The 2016 silver medalist, Germany's Angelique Kerber, also withdrew prior to the tournament for rest.
 The Czech Republic's Petra Kvitová was the defending bronze medalist and attended her third consecutive Olympic Games, but was defeated in the second round by Belgium's Alison Van Uytvanck.

 The medals for the competition were presented by Camilo Perez, IOC Member; Paraguay; and the medalists' bouquets were presented by Kelly Fairweather, ITF Secretary General; South Africa.